MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/4-sign-in-azure-ad-users.md

 Developers can leverage the identity platform to add authentication to a Python Flask web application to enable users to sign in.
 Adding authentication enables your application to access limited profile information.
-Once the signed in user grants consent, the application can obtain a token from Azure AD on behalf of the signed in user and use it to request data from web APIs, such as Microsoft Graph.
+Once the user grants consent, the application can obtain a token from Azure AD on their behalf and use it to request data from a protected web API.

 In this unit, you'll sign in users in a Python Flask web application that uses the Microsoft Authentication Library (MSAL).
 Follow these steps to enable sign in:

 - Import the auth library
 - Import Flask modules
-- Build the authorization code flow
-- Create app routes
+- Initialize the Flask app
-- Create a confidential client
-- Sign in and sign out users

 ## Import the auth library